hiukim/mind-ar-js/README.md

 #### To create a production build

-run `> npm run build`.
-A `mindar.prod.js` will be generated.
-That's the library.
+run `> npm run build`. `mindar-XXX.prod.js` and `mindar-XXX-aframe.propd.js will be generated for each tracking type.

 #### For development

 run `> npm run watch`.
-This will observe the file changes in `src` folder and continueously build a `mindar.js` inside the `dist-dev` folder.
+This will observe the file changes in `src` folder and continueously build a `mindar-XXX.js` and `mindar-XXX-aframe` inside the `dist-dev` folder.
 The examples inside the `examples` folder is using this development build.
 You can open this examples in browser to start debug/development.

 The examples should run in desktop browser and they are just html files, so it's easy to start development.
 However, because it requires camera access, so you need a webcam.
 Also, you need to run the html file with some localhost web server.
 Simply opening the files won't work.